SHARE

 • In the bowl of a stand mixer fitted with the whisk attachment (or in a large mixing bowl, if you’re using a handheld mixer), measure the egg whites and whisk until foamy.

-• Add cream of tartar and beat until soft peaks form.
+• Add the cream of tartar and beat until soft peaks form.

 • Keep on beating, adding the sifted powdered sugar a couple of tablespoons at a time, until all the sugar is incorporated and stiff peaks form.

-• Add the lemon zest and fold to incorporate.
+• Add the vanilla extract or lemon zest and fold to incorporate.
 If you’re using a stand mixer, remove the bowl from its stand.

 • Using a spatula, gently fold in the sifted flour in four batches by repeatedly cutting the spatula in the center of the mixture then coming up the sides.

 • Bake for about 30 minutes or until the cake is golden and a toothpick inserted in the cake comes out clean.
-Invert the pan onto a wire rack and let the cake cool completely--don’t worry, it won’t slip out of the pan!
+Invert the pan onto a wire rack or onto its feet and let the cake cool completely.

-• To unmold the cake, run a sharp knife around the inside of the pan, and lift the center part with the cake sitting on it.
-Run the knife around the center part of the cake and along the bottom to loosen it, and remove the pan and set onto a serving plate.
+• To unmold the cake, run a sharp knife around the inside of the pan, then lift the center part with the cake sitting on it.
+Run the knife around the center part of the cake and along the bottom to loosen it, then remove the tube part of the pan and set the cake onto a serving plate or cake stand.

 Video